ClemRz/bitcoin-analyzer/documents/DOCUMENTATION.md

 The following assumptions were made during development of the MVP.
 For some of them the code allows an easy resolution.

- - The app makes available only one currency: USD;
+ - The app makes available only one currency: USD, assuming our market is domestic (US).
+It would be fairly easy to evolve the application for more currencies;
- - the value of the bitcoin (BTC) price is rounded to 3 decimal digits;
+ - the value of the bitcoin (BTC) price is rounded to 3 decimal digits.
+More digits would be hardly readable but it would be easy to change that;
- - the app displays only the "close" value (V.S. high, low, open values);
+ - the app displays only the "close" value (V.S. high, low, open values).
+It would be fairly easy to add more values and display/serve them;
- - the app will display a timeline translated to the user's time zone.
+ - the app will display a timeline translated to the user's browser time zone;
+ - the information served by the API doesn't require authentication nor encryption.
+The data is not sensitive at all (already present publicly);

 ## Out of scope

 The following items are out of scope of the MVP:

  - unit testing, integration testing and UI testing;
+ - CI and CD pipelines;
  - accessibility (a11y);
  - internationalization (i18n);
  - responsiveness.